Br0kenSilos/trilium-instance-name-on-browser-tab/README.md

 Huge thanks to the people who make Trilium possible:

-- **@zadam**, the original author of Trilium Notes, for creating one of the most powerful and flexible personal knowledge management systems available today.
+- **@zadam**, the original author of Trilium Notes, for creating one of the most powerful, flexible, and life-changing personal knowledge management systems available today.

 - **@eliandoran** and the **Trilium Next team**, for picking up the project, modernizing it, and keeping the ecosystem healthy and moving forward.

+- If you are user of Trilium notes, please consider donating to the dev team to help them keep it going!

 This script is an unofficial user customization and is not affiliated with or endorsed by the Trilium or Trilium Next projects.
 It was built simply because Trilium is awesome — and because